 We go about our lives making countless choices along the way.
 We choose to live in a certain way.
 We choose a particular career.
 We choose our friends, partners, and associates.
-And life flows along a certain path till we make a different choice.
+And life flows along a certain path until we make a different choice.

 Recognizing the Red Flags

-The signs of a compulsive drinking habits are:
+The signs of compulsive drinking habits are:

 - Drinking beyond the safe limit